KATHERINE D. KINZLER, PH.D.,

 Professor Kinzler’s research investigates the development of social cognition, with particular emphasis on exploring infants’ and children’s attention to the language and accent with which others speak as a marker of group membership.
 She is also interested in the development of face perception, social categories, empathy, cultural learning, and trust.

-Molly oversees all research projects in the lab, coordinates recruitment, and manages undergraduate research assistants.
-She is a graduate of Wellesley College with a major in Cognitive and Linguistic Sciences.
-She has worked in neuroscience and psychology research for Wellesley, M.I.T., Harvard Medical School, and the Boston VA Hospital.
-She is currently interested in social behaviors and developing ideals within the realms of leadership, value systems, and food preferences.
+Molly oversees all research projects in the lab, coordinates off-site collaborations and manages undergraduate research assistants.
+She has worked in neuroscience and psychology research for Wellesley College, M.I.T., Harvard Medical School, Boston University and the Boston VA Hospital.
+She is currently interested in societal/cultural influences on cognition and the development of social behaviors and ideals regarding gender, leadership, and value systems.